5 Books That Changed My Life

 5. A New Earth: Awakening to Your Life's Purpose by Eckhart Tolle

 This book came to me at the exact right time in my life.
 I was going through a mini identity crisis and felt like I was losing myself.
-It seemed like everyone around me was content in their position in life and I was the only one left wanting.
-This book taught me that my true purpose in life is not an occupation, a hobby, or a talent, it is to find a state of consciousness where I am able to live in the present at all times.
+It seemed like everyone around me was content in their position in life and I was the one left wanting.
+This book taught me that my true purpose in life is not an occupation, a hobby, or a talent, it is to find a state of consciousness where I am able to live in the present moment as much as possible.
 Since reading this book I have made a concerted effort to not compare myself to others and to allow myself to just be in the moment, because it's the only thing that's real.

 "When you don't cover up the world with words and labels, a sense of the miraculous returns to your life"

 What are the books that changed your life?